Co-Investment in Mobile Edge Computing with Infrastructure Update and Dynamic Participation: Related Work

+Existing MEC studies mainly focus on resource allocation, pricing, or utilization over already deployed infrastructure.
+Examples include resource slicing by NOs~\cite{tun2019energy}, cooperation among edge nodes~\cite{tran2017collaborative}, joint resource planning over existing edge nodes~\cite{xiang2023game}, multi-stage task offloading and resource allocation~\cite{zhang2021deployment}, resource rental by SPs~\cite{li2020data}, and infrastructure utilization improvement~\cite{kim2019economics}.
+In contrast, our work focuses on cooperative investment between a NO and SPs for jointly deploying and maintaining new MEC infrastructure.

+Cooperative infrastructure deployment has also been studied through co-investment~\cite{he2024co}, joint budget allocation~\cite{koutsopoulos2019economics}, and bilateral investment models~\cite{INDERST201428,bourreau2021co}.
+However, these works typically consider homogeneous cooperating entities.
+In contrast, we consider heterogeneous players with different roles and incentives: the NO owns and operates the infrastructure, while SPs generate revenue by using it.

+Closest to our work,~\cite{sakr2025co,sakr2025coj} study MEC co-investment between a NO and SPs, but assume that both the deployed capacity and the set of participating players are fixed in advance.
+In contrast, we consider a multi-epoch setting in which infrastructure capacity can be updated to follow demand variations, and participation decisions can evolve over time.

+Dynamic coalition formation has been studied in different contexts.
+Sequential coalition formation is considered in~\cite{bloch1996sequential}, where players join coalitions through proposals but cannot revise their participation.
+Coalitions evolving over discrete time are analyzed in~\cite{lehrer2013core}, where deviations lead to subgames without re-merging.

+Other works consider adaptive coalition changes, such as payoff-based participation updates~\cite{peleteiro2014fostering}, merge-and-split rules~\cite{zhao2018edge}, and join-leave-remain decisions~\cite{chituc2007join}.
+However, these works do not jointly address infrastructure dimensioning, payoff allocation, and the use of transfer mechanisms to regulate participation and support cooperation over time.

-To the best of our knowledge, we are the first to model co-investment between \textit{InP} and SPs under \emph{unforeseeable} opportunity cost with dynamic player participation, infrastructure adjustment over time, and regulated transfer rules.
+To the best of our knowledge, this is the first work to model MEC co-investment with both infrastructure updates and dynamic participation, while using transfer fees, exit penalties, and compensations to regulate coalition transitions.